litmuschaos/v1-litmus-docs/docs/chaoshub.md

-Following Application Chaos, experiments are available on ChaosHub
+Following Application Chaos experiments are available on ChaosHub